brettimus/dva/docs/API.md

 ## Export Files
 ### dva

-Default export file.
+Default export.
+A factory function for creating dva apps.

 ### dva/mobile

-`dva/mobile` is the dva without router, should be used in multiple-page app, react-native, and so on.
+`dva/mobile` is dva without the router, which should be used in multiple-page or react-native apps.

 ### dva/router

-Export the api of [react-router@2.x](https://github.com/ReactTraining/react-router/tree/v2.8.1), and also export [react-router-redux](https://github.com/reactjs/react-router-redux) with the `routerRedux` key.
+Exports the api of [react-router@2.x](https://github.com/ReactTraining/react-router/tree/v2.8.1), and also exports [react-router-redux](https://github.com/reactjs/react-router-redux) with the `routerRedux` key.

-e.g.
+E.g.,

 ```js
 import { Router, Route, routerRedux } from 'dva/router';